AlterVar/rsschool-cv/cv.md

 * Email: alexandra.k.w@yandex.ru

 ## About myself
 Currently spending all of my free time to learn new things about web development as it is my top priority.
 Love working in a team and be a part of something bigger then myself.
-Plan to become an independant, in terms of skills in problem solving, highly competent developer.
+Plan to become an independent, in terms of skills in problem solving, highly competent developer.
 Hope to participate in interesting projects, implement wonderful designs and meet new people.

 ## Skills
 * HTML, CSS, JavaScript